 These partially automated processes may result in a client not being offered insurance or affect the price or terms of the insurance.

 Clients may request that we provide information about the decision-making methodology and ask us to verify that the automated decision has been made correctly.
 We may reject the request, as permitted by applicable law, including when providing the information would result in a disclosure of a trade secret or would interfere with the prevention or detection of fraud or other crime.
 However, generally in these circumstances we will verify that the algorithm and source data are functioning as anticipated without error or bias.

 We may use your Personal Data to provide you with information about products or services which we think would be of interest to you.
+We may also share your Personal Data with other companies in the MMC group so that they can provide you with information about their products and services.
 These may be sent by email or post or, in some circumstances, we may telephone you to explain this information to you.

 We take care to ensure that our marketing activities comply with all applicable legal requirements.
-In some cases, this may mean that we ask for your consent in advance of sending you marketing materials.
+In some cases, this may mean that we ask for your consent in advance us or our group companies of sending you marketing materials.